Cycling with babies and toddlers: everything you need to get started

 Whether you’re considering a trailer or a cargo bike, making a big purchase can be daunting when you have no experience of the item in question.
 What if you don’t like it?
 What if your little one point blank refuses to use it?

-Thankfully there are lots of companies out there who can hire out equipment, so you can try before you buy.
-If you think this would be useful for you and your family, then check out our guide to where to try family cycling equipment, which is broken down by region.
+If you're UK based and think this would be useful for you and your family, then check out our guide to where to try family cycling equipment, which is broken down by region.
 It should be easy enough for you to find out if there’s something nearby that you can make use of.

-At this age group they’re probably raring to get up and move around, so if you’re thinking of buying your toddler their first ever bike, we’ve got some useful guides to get them started at a young age.
+If you’re thinking of buying your toddler their first ever bike, we’ve got some useful guides to get them started at a young age.

 Two small toddlers riding toddlebikes outside together